County Meath: Local government

 Meath County Council is the local authority governing County Meath.
-It has 40 councillors, and the county is divided into divided into six local electoral areas, each of which also forms a municipal district: Ashbourne (6), Kells (7), Laytown–Bettystown (7), Navan (7), Ratoath (7) and Trim (6).
+It has 40 councillors, and the county is divided into six local electoral areas, each of which also forms a municipal district: Ashbourne (6), Kells (7), Laytown–Bettystown (7), Navan (7), Ratoath (7) and Trim (6).

 Fine Gael currently hold 11 seats, Fianna Fáil hold 9, Sinn Féin hold 6, Aontú hold 2, and the Social Democrats hold 1.
 There are 11 independent councillors.
 Council elections are held every 5 years, with the next election due to be held in June 2029.
 The 2024 Meath local elections had a voter turnout of 48.0%, a very slight decrease of 0.1% on the 2019 election.
 The highest turnout was at Kells (55.0%) and the lowest was at Trim (43.9%).

 The council has three representatives on the Eastern and Midland Regional Assembly.

 The county town is Navan, where the county hall and government are located, although Trim, the former county town, has historical significance and remains a sitting place of the circuit court.